32nd Virginia Infantry Regiment

 The 32nd Virginia Infantry Regiment was an infantry regiment raised in Virginia for service in the Confederate States Army during the American Civil War.
 It fought mostly with the Army of Northern Virginia.

 The 32nd Virginia was formed in May, 1861, by consolidating Montague's and Goggin's Infantry Battalions.
 Its members were from Hampton and Williamsburg and the counties of Warwick, James City, and York.
 Three companies were accepted into service as artillery and were transferred to the 1st Virginia Artillery.
+After its reorganization in May, 1862, the unit operated with only seven companies.